Tennis-Nadal makes Tour singles return with win over Berankis in Melbourne | Sports-Games

 Tennis-Nadal makes Tour singles return with win over Berankis in Melbourne

-Rafa Nadal stepped up his preparations for this month's Australian Open with a 6-2 7-5 win over Lithuanian qualifier Ricardas Berankis in the second round of the Melbourne Summer Set ATP 250 tournament on Thursday.
+Rafa Nadal stepped up his preparations for this month's Australian Open on Thursday with a 6-2 7-5 win over Lithuanian qualifier Ricardas Berankis in the second round of the Melbourne Summer Set ATP 250 tournament.
+Playing in his first competitive singles match on the ATP Tour since Aug.
+5, the 20-times Grand Slam champion showed no sign of rust early on at Rod Laver Arena as he broke for a 3-1 lead in the opening set with a blistering forehand.

 - Country: